Skip to content

 token: aa

-If you are using a non-local deployment, on your intranet or open to the internet, as for example described in Kubernetes deployment, it will probably look something like the following.
+If you are using a non-local deployment, on your intranet or open to the internet, as described in Kubernetes deployment, it will probably look something like the following.

 (In the example below, the HTTP protocol is used.
 If your deployment is using the HTTPS protocol, which is strongly recommended, replace the port values with 443.)